 - They have a thorough understanding of an organization’s history and its future orientation.

 - They are empathic and good at developing and facilitating the relevant skills of employees.
-Hence, they are excellent communicators and have a strong and holistic understanding of organizational transformation.
+They are excellent communicators and have a strong and holistic understanding of organizational transformation.